Joy Taylor: Personal life

-Taylor's brother is former NFL defensive end Jason Taylor, who played 15 seasons in the National Football League and was voted into the Pro Football Hall of Fame in 2017.
-Taylor's nephew is New York Jets tight end Mason Taylor.

 She was married to former professional baseball player Richard Giannotti from 2016 to 2017.
 Taylor said during an episode of Undisputed in 2017 that she is a survivor of domestic abuse.
 In September 2018, news broke that Taylor was engaged to former NBA point guard and coach Earl Watson.

 Taylor received media attention in May 2025 when she expressed the opinion that prostitution should be legalized in order to help alleviate male loneliness, which she considers to be a “massive fucking problem.”

 Legal issues

 On January 5, 2025, Taylor was named in a lawsuit filed by former Fox Sports hairstylist Noushin Faraji against Fox Sports, alleging sexual and workplace harassment.
 Faraji alleges that she told Taylor about Fox Sports executive Charlie Dixon having "rubbed her body and grabbed her buttocks while attending a party for Taylor in West Hollywood in January 2017", with Taylor then telling Faraji to "get over it".
 After Taylor and Faraji's friendship ended, the latter alleges that Taylor began insulting her "on a personal and professional level".
 The lawsuit alleges that Joy Taylor was having an affair with Dixon.
 Faraji alleged that Taylor had planned on accusing Dixon of sexual assault at a later date.
 Emmanuel Acho, who is not named as a defendant, appeared in Faraji's lawsuit after she claimed that Taylor was having sex with him in 2020 so that he would recommend her for a job on Speak for Yourself, a job she did end up getting.
 Per the suit, the two continued their sexual relationship through 2023.
 According to Faraji, she was asked by Human Resources if Acho and Taylor were having an affair, and she said they were.
 After that, she faced professional and personal repercussions from Taylor.

 The suit states: "Mr. Acho had always been respectful to Ms. Faraji and never threatened or hurt her."